 If there is a history of a wound followed by muscle stiffness or spasm in a person who did not have a tetanus immunization, the physician has to think that tetanus could be the likely diagnosis.
 In the case where mentation stays clear, but the above mentioned signs and symptoms occur, yet a sample of cerebrospinal fluid (=CSF) is entirely normal, the physician needs to think “tetanus”.
 Antipsychotic medications for schizophrenia or psychosis can have side-effects that are similar to tetanus, but this can quickly be ruled out with a profile of all the medications that the patient is taking.
 If there is clinical evidence of pneumonia, X-rays are obtained and sputum cultures or cultures of suctioned secretions in the case of an intubated patient would be obtained.

 The most important therapeutic step is to provide adequate airways.
 This often may include intubation and possibly a tracheotomy (=opening through the trachea) with a ventilator machine attached to the breathing tube.
-It is not uncommon that the patient would be intubated for 2 or 3 weeks in an Intensive Care Unit setting.
-Antitoxin is given in form of human hyperimmune serum.
+It is not uncommon that the patient undergoes a 2 or 3 week intubation an Intensive Care Unit setting.
+The physician gives antitoxin in form of human hyperimmune serum.

-Wound debridement, removal of dirt and of dead tissue, and exposure and revision of penetrating wounds (knife, gun shot wounds) has to be done adequately by a surgeon.
-The hyper-irritability is treated with benzodiazepines and other medications.
+A surgeon has to do wound debridement, removal of dirt and of dead tissue, and exposure and revision of penetrating wounds (knife, gun shot wounds).
+The physician treats hyperirritability with benzodiazepines and other medications.
 Antibiotics are also given to prevent further multiplication of the tetanus bacilli, but the already released toxin will not be reduced by this.
 Tetracycline and penicillin are the drugs of choice; metronidazole (brand name: Flagyl) in high doses is also recommended.

-•When you consider how devastating tetanus as described above is, and how safe the toxoid vaccine has been for the last twenty years, it actually is negligence, if someone wants to influence somebody not to maintain a life-long vaccination program against tetanus for an irrational fear of the vaccine.
+•I described above how devastating tetanus as described above is, and how safe the toxoid vaccine has been for the last several decades.
+It actually is negligence, if someone wants to influence somebody not to maintain a lifelong vaccination program against tetanus for an irrational fear of the vaccine.

-•Consider how widespread tetanus spores are in soil and dust and how resistant to disinfectants they are, only to sprout in minor little scratch wounds, where they release the toxin rapidly.
+•Consider how widespread tetanus spores are in soil and dust and how resistant to disinfectants they are.
+Tetanus spores sprout in minor little scratch wounds, where they release the toxin rapidly.

-•Those who are vaccinated against tetanus toxoid will have immunity for 10 years or more and a booster shot will extend this immunity for an equal length of time.
+•Those who received vaccination against tetanus toxoid have immunity for 10 years or more and a booster shot extends this immunity for an equal length of time.

 • Go for your vaccinations, I am going for mine!

-Active immunization is started parallel to all of this in order to get a lasting immunity down the road.
-Absorbed tetanus toxoid is given as a dose of 0.5 cc subcutaneously.
+The physician starts active immunization parallel to all of this in order to get a lasting immunity down the road.
+Adsorbed tetanus toxoid is given as a dose of 0.5 cc subcutaneously.
 1 and 2 months after the initial dose further booster doses are given.
-This is an extremely effective and safe vaccine and every child and adult should keep their immunization status up to date.
+This is an extremely effective and safe vaccine.
+Every child and adult should keep their immunization status up to date.